roryprimrose/roryprimrose.github.io/_posts/2008-05-19-when-is-envdte-project-not-an-envdte-project.md

 ---
-title: When is EnvDTE.Project not an EnvDTE.Project? categories : .Net, My Software tags : Extensibility
+title: When is EnvDTE.Project not an EnvDTE.Project?
+categories: .Net, My Software
+tags: Extensibility
 date: 2008-05-19 13:37:01 +10:00
 ---